sanger-pathogens/bactgen-training-app/Advanced_Bioinformatics/bioinformatics_tools.md

-<h1 style="text-align:center"><span style="color:#246CAA; font-size:1.5em">Tools</span></h1>
+<h1 style="text-align:center"><span style="color:#246CAA; font-size:1.5em">Bioinformatics Tools</span></h1>

-## Bioinformatics Tools
+## Software Management Applications

 Before we list the bioinformatics tools required to analyse genomic data, we will first need to understand various software management applications that we would need to run these tools.

-## Software Management Applications

 Software management applications are indispensable tools in bioinformatics because they simplify software management, enhance reproducibility, support collaboration, and provide the flexibility needed to tackle the complex and dynamic nature of biological data analysis.
 These tools contribute to the efficiency and rigor of bioinformatics research and analysis workflows.
 Here, we will provide an overview of two software management applications, i.e., Docker and Conda.